youseffawzy/weather-journal-app/README.md

 * Style application in Css file to customized perfection.

 ## Extras
-If you are interested in testing the code as you go, you must install the project environment as mentioned in the instructions then run the server using  `node server.js` after that you can go to the template.
+If you are interested in testing the code, you must setup the project environment as mentioned in the instructions then run the server using  `node server.js` after that you can go to the template.